chris-short/devopsish.com/content/post/091/index.md

-+++

-author = "Chris Short"
-categories = ["Weekly", "Newsletter", "DevOps News", "Cloud Native News", "Open Source News", "2018"] date = 2018-09-03 description ="Microsoft Goes Bold, ASDOR, Project Paper Cuts, Shady Telcos, Kubernetes, Ansible, and More" draft = false slug = "091" tags = ["devops", "cloud native", "cloud", "open source", "kubernetes", "automation", "ansible", "change", "cluster", "accelerate", "state of devops report", "licenses", "GitOps"] title = "091: Microsoft Goes Bold, ASDOR, Project Paper Cuts, Shady Telcos, Kubernetes, Ansible, and More"

-+++
+---
+author: Chris Short
+categories:
+- Weekly
+- Newsletter
+- '2018'
+date: '2018-09-03'
+description: Microsoft Goes Bold, ASDOR, Project Paper Cuts, Shady Telcos, Kubernetes, Ansible, and More
+draft: false
+slug: 091
+tags:
+- devops
+- cloud native
+- cloud
+- open source
+- kubernetes
+- automation
+- ansible
+- change
+- cluster
+- accelerate
+- state of devops report
+- licenses
+- GitOps
+title: '091: Microsoft Goes Bold, ASDOR, Project Paper Cuts, Shady Telcos, Kubernetes, Ansible, and More'
+---

 It's one of our rare long weekends here in the US.
 I'm trying really hard to have a good time and not ruin any great moments.
 There's a lot I could be doing but, I'm holding off to help recharge.
 I hope you are taking a similar break is you're able.
 A lot of good stuff in the works here for you.
 First, DevOps'ish has teamed up with [O'Reilly](https://devopsi.sh/safarionline) to provide discounts on all manner of O'Reilly content, books, ebooks, events, and more.
 More good things will come as a result of this partnership (stay tuned).